 PRAMP TWG Operating Principles

-The TWG will follow PRAMP’s Vision and Mission and will operate within PRAMP’s guidelines and policies.
+The TWG will follow PRAMP’s Vision and Mission and will operate within PRAMP’s guidelines and Terms of Reference.

 The TWG will ensure that air monitoring effectively addresses stakeholder needs through regular evaluation of stakeholders objectives related to PRAMP.